Optimus (robot): Expert opinions

 Reactions across the robotics community to Optimus and its prototypes have been "diverse", with some experts commending the venture while describing early demonstrations as less than impressive.

 Carl Berry, a lecturer of robotics engineering, described the 2021 AI Day presentation as "the usual overblown hype."
 Following the Optimus display at the Cyber Rodeo event, researcher Gary Marcus stated he would "bet that no robot will be able to do all human tasks by the end of 2023."

 Regarding the 2022 AI Day presentation, Deutsche Welle cited experts – AI researcher Filip Piekniewski, robotics expert Cynthia Yeung, and executive director of Mass Robotics Tom Ryden – calling the project a "complete and utter scam", questioning how advanced it really was, and criticizing the choice of a humanoid form.

+In 2025, Australian roboticist Rodney Brooks, the cofounder of Roomba vacuum creator iRobot, said the idea of humanoid robots as catchall assistants, the future Elon Musk envisions, is "pure fantasy thinking," in part because robots are coordination-challenged.

+Also in 2025, Chris Walti, who worked at Tesla for 7 years and was the first team lead for Optimus until he left in 2022 to found a non-humanoid factory robot competitor, said that engineering humanoid robots was "multiple orders of magnitude" more difficult to solve than self-driving cars, and that humanoid robots were "kind of a ninth-inning robotics problem, and we're in the third inning."

+In 2026, Robbie Dickson, founder and CEO of Firgelli Automations and an actuator engineer with over 27 years of experience in the industry, noted that the technical viability of the Optimus platform depends on "torque density breakthroughs" rather than software alone.
+Dickson stated that achieving human-level fluid motion requires a shift toward integrated, high-precision linear motion systems, such as inverted planetary roller screws, to overcome the power-to-weight ratio constraints inherent in bipedal robotics.

 Name

 Optimus is named after the main character in the Transformers media series, Optimus Prime.

+Elon Musk declared "Optimi" as the official plural of Tesla Optimus.